 Lighthouse painted white with a narrow red horizontal band near the top.
-A 2010 photo is available, the Shanklins have a photo,
+The Shanklins have a photo,

-the light is at lower left in Tom Gill's photo at right, and Google has a satellite
+the light is at lower left in Tom Gill's photo below right, and Google has a satellite

 view.
+The National Archives has a 1914 photo.
 This light is similar to the Muskegon South Breakwater Light

 in Michigan.
 Located at the north end of a detached breakwater just